send feedback

 Arcade

-I built an arcade site (currently with two games) starting in spring 2022.
-It is made using Typescript, SvelteKit, socket.io, and Express, and it is hosted on a cloud server using nginx.5 You can find the code here.
+I built an arcade site (currently with three games) starting in spring 2022.
+It is made using Typescript, SvelteKit, socket.io, and Express, and it is hosted on a cloud server using nginx.4 You can find the code here.
 Because the project is solo and still in progress, the documentation, style, and futureproofing may not be as good as they could be.
 However, this project is quite large (thousands of lines of code), and I am proud of certain accomplishments within it, including:

 This site was based on my older game, Siphon State, which is no longer online but can be viewed in its GitHub repository.
 This game was made using most of the same tools, except instead of using SvelteKit, it used React and Next.